 - Use of a Computer: use of WordPad or Microsoft Word.

 Attendance/Extended Deadlines Guidelines Flexibility

-The Americans with Disabilities Act Amendment Act (ADA-AA) recognizes that issues related to disabilities such as chronic medical conditions, and other conditions that are episodic in nature or conditions that require hospitalization may impact attendance and the student’s ability to meet deadlines.
-Flexibility may be considered appropriate if essential requirements of the course are still being met.
+The Americans with Disabilities Act Amendment Act (ADA-AA) recognizes that issues related to disabilities such as chronic medical conditions, conditions that are episodic in nature or conditions that require hospitalization may impact attendance and the student’s ability to meet deadlines and flexibility may be considered appropriate if essential requirements of the course are still being met.

 NECC Service Animal Policy

 NECC has a posted Service Animal Policy that all Massachusetts Community Colleges have been asked to use by the MA Community College Legal Counsel.
 Please take a moment to read it over.

 The Americans with Disabilities Act’s regulations define “service animal” as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.